×

 We asked people if there is a lot of crime.
 They answered:

 "Puerto Vallarta has generally been considered a safe place to visit.
 However, petty crime is common and visitors should always take precautions to ensure their personal safety.
 Although violent offences are rare, visitors should be aware of their surroundings and take sensible precautions to avoid becoming a victim of crime.
-Additionally, travelers should take extra care to avoid involvement with drugs of any kind," remarked one expat who made the move to Puerto Vallarta.
+Additionally, travelers should take extra care to avoid involvement with drugs of any kind," said one expat in Puerto Vallarta.

 Is there a lot of diversity?
 Are people in Puerto Vallarta accepting of differences?

 "People here are very accepting of differences.
 The dominant religion is Catholic.
 There are a few storefront nondenominational or Protestant options in our area.
 There are few people of African descent here.
 This is an international city, however, with expats from the US, Canada, Germany, England, Italy, and other countries in Central and South America.
 It is a gay friendly area, offering many bars, clubs, and even resorts that cater to same sex weddings and events.
-People here are warm and welcoming, managing to cross any language barriers with smiles and laughter," wrote a member in Puerto Vallarta.
+People here are warm and welcoming, managing to cross any language barriers with smiles and laughter," remarked one expat living in Puerto Vallarta, Mexico.

 "Puerto Vallarta is made up of a diverse population of people from many different backgrounds.
 This local cultural richness is reflected in the city's food, music, art, and architecture.
 People in Puerto Vallarta are generally accepting of differences in culture and beliefs, as well as gender and sexual orientation.
-The city is particularly known as a safe and welcoming destination for LGBT travelers," commented one expat who made the move to Puerto Vallarta.
+The city is particularly known as a safe and welcoming destination for LGBT travelers," wrote one member in Puerto Vallarta.

 What are the schools in Puerto Vallarta like?